paulskirk53/Observatory-wiki/User Guide/User guide.md

-When entering the observatory to initialise the equipment for an observing session, the following text descibes the workflow.
+When entering the observatory to initialise the equipment for an observing session, the following text describes the workflow.
+You must be at the observatory to do all the following things, it takes about 10-15 minutes once you've done it a few times.
+Once the setup is done, all functions can be controlled remotely - see [[monitoring]].

 **Power**
 Connect the Main 12 volt battery., by closing the switch connected to the positive 12V battery lead.
 The circuit is protected by a 5 amp fuse which you can see near the switch.
 Closing this switch provides power to the following:
 NUC
-Sitech Telescope controller
+Sitech Telescope controller (rocker switch on side of controller) USB Hub
-USB Hub
 Microtouch Focuser
 The monitor screen used by the NUC